 Overview

-Journal entries record business transactions in the accounting records of a business.
-As you create transactions and enter data in DoorLoop, we handle the journal entries for you.
+Journal entries are used to record business transactions within a company’s accounting records.
+However, as you create transactions and enter data in DoorLoop, the system automatically generates the corresponding journal entries on your behalf.

 Note: We don’t recommend creating your own journal entries unless you have the appropriate accounting knowledge.
 Or, you could give your accountant direct access to DoorLoop to handle your accounting for you!